GuozhiTang/Livestock-Disease-Monitor-System/README.md

 ganache-cli
 ```

-* Then to compile and migrate truffle in Terminal:
+* Then to compile and migrate truffle in another Terminal:
 ```Bash
 truffle compile && truffle migrate
 ```

-* Finally, change to the `./angular-src` and run the front-end server:
+* Finally, run the front-end server at root directory:
 ```Bash
 ng serve
 ```